 Balance of Trade in Luxembourg averaged -0.36 EUR Billion from 1988 until 2021, reaching an all time high of -0.03 EUR Billion in May of 1989 and a record low of -1.02 EUR Billion in October of 2011.
 This page provides the latest reported value for - Luxembourg Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Luxembourg Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Balance of Trade in Luxembourg is expected to be -0.67 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Luxembourg to stand at -0.78 in 12 months time.
-In the long-term, the Luxembourg Balance of Trade is projected to trend around -0.94 EUR Billion in 2020, according to our econometric models.
+Balance of Trade in Luxembourg is expected to be -0.94 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Luxembourg Balance of Trade is projected to trend around -0.94 EUR Billion in 2022, according to our econometric models.